MarcoBonato2007/MarcoBonato2007/README.md

 - I am willing and able to learn new skills and frameworks (e.g. JavaScript or React.js)
 - Full proficiency in Python
-- Currently learning skills such as SQL and tableau
+- Currently learning SQL on https://SQLBolt.com
 - Able to understand and use documentation, for example to interact with API's
 - Completed the General Certificate of Secondary Education, where i achieved maximum grades in ...
 - Currently undertaking the A-Level qualification.
 I chose Maths, Further Maths, Physics and Computer Science.